pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 ```

 So now game objects, mobs, and players are all made up of the same components.
-Logic has been moved outside of the large GenServer modules and into reusable pure components.
+Logic is moved outside of the large GenServer modules and into reusable pure components.
 Some features were lost as part of this, like combat, to be reimplemented later using cleaner abstractions.

 ## Message Abstraction

 When sending packets to the client, most were still being constructed on the fly and I wanted to clean that up.
-The idea was to use structs for messages, so there's less mental overhead and room for error when making them.
+The idea is to use structs for messages, so there's less mental overhead and room for error when making them.
 The end result is a higher level interface that looks more like this:

 ```elixir